tanya-somova/jekyll-theme-basically-basic/docs/_posts/2017-12-01-jekyll-remote-theme-support.md

   - Jekyll
 ---

-Basically Basic can now be installed remotely for use on GitHub Pages!
+PORTFOLIO can now be installed remotely for use on GitHub Pages!

 The days of having to forking this repo and manually manage updates are over.
 Simply install the [**jekyll-remote-theme**](https://github.com/benbalter/jekyll-remote-theme) plugin by doing the following and away you go.